RobTillaart/ACS712/README.md

   it is the only function using it. ==> No unnecessary breaking API
 - should cycles be an uint8_t ?
   - No, uint16 allows averaging in minutes range uint8_t just ~5 seconds
+- midPoint can be a float so it can be set more exact.
+  - extra precision is max half bit = smaller than noise?
+  - math will be slower during sampling (UNO)